toralf/torutils/README.md

    - 40/hour within last hour ³
 3. ignore the connection attempt if there are already 8 established connections to the Tor port (max 8 relays are allowed per ip address)
 4. accept the connection attempt to the Tor port

+The default policy for _INPUT_ is _DROP_.
+Affected sources are blocked too for 1 day.

 ¹ _source_ is for IPv4 is a single ip address, for IPv6 a /64 netmask.